 The FBCA CP states what assurance can be placed in a certificate issued by the FBCA.
 The FBCA Certification Practices Statement (CPS) states how the FBCA establishes that assurance.
-The IdenTrust Global Common Certificate Policy provides policies for issuing certificates under the IGC policy and this IGC-CPS defines the practices that IdenTrust has deployed to ensure compliance all associated CP documents.
+The IdenTrust Global Common Certificate Policy (IGC-CP) provides policies for issuing certificates under the IGC policy and the IGC-CPS defines the practices that IdenTrust has deployed to ensure compliance with all associated CP documents.